hackerwins/homepage-old/docs/server-for-web.md

 ## Server for Web

-Server uses [gRPC](https://grpc.io/) to provide an API that clients can connect to.
-It is currently impossible to implement the HTTP/2 gRPC in some browsers, [Envoy](https://www.envoyproxy.io/) is required for web.
+Server uses [gRPC](https://grpc.io/) to provide an API that Clients can connect to.
+Since it is currently impossible to implement the HTTP/2 gRPC in some browsers, [Envoy](https://www.envoyproxy.io/) is required for web.
 For more details: [gRPC-web](https://grpc.io/blog/state-of-grpc-web/)

-This page shows how to start the server for web.
+This page shows how to start the Server for web.
 Overall structure is as follows:

 ```
  Browser            Envoy                  Server